sshcrack/react-cookie-manager/README.md

 function App() {
   return (
     <CookieManager
+      translations={{
-      title="Would You Like A Cookie? 🍪"
+        title: "Would You Like A Cookie? 🍪",
-      message="We value your privacy.
+        message: "We value your privacy.
 Choose which cookies you want to allow.
-Essential cookies are always enabled as they are necessary for the website to function properly." buttonText="Accept All"
+Essential cookies are always enabled as they are necessary for the website to function properly.",
-      declineButtonText="Decline All"
+        buttonText: "Accept All",
+        declineButtonText: "Decline All",
+        manageButtonText: "Manage Cookies",
+        privacyPolicyText: "Privacy Policy"
+      }}
       showManageButton={true}
-      manageButtonText="Manage Cookies"
       privacyPolicyUrl="https://example.com/privacy"
-      privacyPolicyText="Privacy Policy"
       theme="light"
       displayType="popup"
       onManage={(preferences) => {